api-platform/docs/distribution/index.md

 ## A Next.js Web App

-API Platform also has an awesome [client generator](../create-client/index.md) able to scaffold fully working Next.js, Nuxt.js, React/Redux, Vue.js, Quasar and Vuetify Progressive Web Apps that you can easily tune and customize.
+API Platform also has an awesome [client generator](../create-client/index.md) able to scaffold fully working Next.js, Nuxt.js, React/Redux, Vue.js, Quasar, and Vuetify Progressive Web Apps that you can easily tune and customize.
 The generator also supports
 [React Native](https://facebook.github.io/react-native/) if you prefer to leverage all capabilities of mobile devices.

 The distribution comes with a skeleton ready to welcome the [Next.js](https://nextjs.org/) flavor of the generated code.
 To bootstrap your app, run: